SynthCoder: A Synthetical Strategy to Tune LLMs for Code Completion: Methodology

-OpenCoder Data Filtering Pipeline is a heuristic filtering framework for large-scale code pre-training corpora, which considers the unique characteristics of different programming languages and includes over 100 filtering rules.
-The guiding principle of this pipeline is to remove harmful data while ensuring that the overall distribution of the dataset is not significantly affected~\cite{huang2024opencoder}.
-In this paper, we adopt this pipeline\footnote{https://github.com/OpenCoder-llm/opc\_data\_filtering} to filter the raw code data based on heuristic rules, thereby obtaining high-quality yet diverse code, which in turn improves the overall quality of the subsequently synthesized code completion data.
+In this work, we also OpenCoder's \textit{opc\_data\_filtering}\footnote{https://github.com/OpenCoder-llm/opc\_data\_filtering}, which is a heuristic filtering framework for large-scale code pre-training corpora, which considers the unique characteristics of different programming languages and includes over 100 filtering rules~\cite{huang2024opencoder}, with guiding principle to remove harmful data while ensuring that the overall distribution of the dataset is not significantly affected, thus obtaining a code dataset with relatively high quality yet remain diversity.